jmcanterafonseca/dataModels/ParksAndGardens/GardenRecord/doc/spec.md

 ## Description

 This entity contains a harmonised description of the conditions recorded on a particular area or point inside a garden.
-An instance of this entity type can be associated, if necessary, to a specific flower bed.
+An instance of this entity type can be associated, if necessary, to an specific flower bed.
 This entity type has been inspired by the `AgriParcelRecord` entity type defined by the GSMA Harmonized Data Models.

 ## Data Model